MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

     Import-Module SdnDiagnostics
     ```

-## Discover SDN components and install the SDN diagnostics PowerShell module
+## Install the SDN diagnostics PowerShell module on the SDN resources within the SDN fabric

-After you've installed the `SdnDiagnostics` module on the client computer, you must discover all SDN components that are deployed on Azure Stack HCI and install the `SdnDiagnostics` module.
+After you've installed the `SdnDiagnostics` module on the client computer, install the `SdnDiagnostics` module on the appropriate servers within the SDN fabric.
+This ensures that all the servers run the same version of the `SdnDiagnostics` module.

-To do so, run the following commands in a new PowerShell window:
+Follow these steps in a new PowerShell window to install the `SdnDiagnostics` module on a Network Controller virtual machine (VM):

-1. Set the variable for one of the Network Controller virtual machine (VM) names:
+1. Set the variable for the Network Controller VM name:

     ```powershell
     $NCVMName = ‘example: nc01.contoso.com’